informalsystems/partnership-heliax/2023/Q1/artifacts/PoS-pseudocode/PoS-model-redelegation.md

       var amount_after_slashing = 0
       //iterate over bonds and create unbonds
       forall (<start, amount> in delbonds while remain > 0) do
-        //Retrieve the bond's associated redelegation record (if any) var number_redelegations = redelegated_bonds[delegator_address][validator_address][start].size()
+        //Retrieve the bond's associated redelegation records (if any) var number_redelegations = redelegated_bonds[delegator_address][validator_address][start].size()
         //Take the minimum between the remainder and the unbond.
 This is equal to amount if remain > amount and remain otherwise var amount_unbonded = min{amount, remain}